alhasandhali/B12A01-landing-launchpad/readme.md

 ---

-## 🚩 The Navbar and Banner will have an Background Image
+## 🚩 The Navbar and Banner will have a Background Image

 <img width="100%" src="./ui/banner.png">